 A great event deserves great food!
 Come out the night before the big race to carbo load and enjoy a delicious meal.

-Once you cross the finish line Marathon and Half & Half Relay will receive a medal.
+Once you cross the finish line, Full Marathon and Half & Half Relay will receive a medal.
 A volunteer will hand you a foil blanket and a bottle of water for your short walk to runner services.
-As you exit the finish area follow signs to the Runner’s Food Tent, Reunion Area, and Gear Check Pick -up.
+As you exit the finish area follow signs to the Runners’ Food Tent, Reunion Area, and Gear Check Pick -up.
 3-5 person Relay Runners will pick up their medals at the Timberlane Dental – Results Tent in Waterfront Park.
 Marathoners may also visit the Massage Tent.

 Race results are official, and your finisher certificates are now available will be available for download here.